Numerai Meta-Model: Stake Concentration and Effective N

 - Top-5 stake concentration climbing above 30% is a warning sign for fragility.

-Numerai's scoring system does push against concentration.
-MMC (Meta-Model Contribution) rewards uniqueness — models correlated with the existing meta-model earn lower MMC scores and lower payouts, so they accumulate stake more slowly.
+Numerai's scoring system does push back against concentration.
+MMC (Meta-Model Contribution) rewards uniqueness: models correlated with the existing meta-model earn lower MMC scores and lower payouts, so they accumulate stake more slowly.
 The incentive is real but slow.
-With burns capped at 25% per round, it takes many bad rounds to meaningfully reduce a large staker's influence, and the data suggests incoming diversity is not keeping pace with entrenchment.
+With burns capped at 25% per round, it takes many bad rounds to reduce a large staker's influence, and the data suggests incoming stake diversity is not keeping pace with entrenchment.

-The meta-model's quality depends on the structural diversity of the entire participant base, not just on the best individual models.
-Concentration, effective N, turnover, and the stake distribution say more about its health than any single performance metric.
-Explore the live versions of these charts on the Models page.
+The meta-model's resilience depends on the structural diversity of the whole participant base, not just the best individual models.
+Concentration, effective N, turnover, and the stake distribution say more about that resilience than any single performance metric.
+Quality still has to be judged through realized fund and tournament outcomes; these charts measure who has influence and how broad that influence really is.
+Live versions of these charts are on the Models page, with round-by-round detail in the Rounds and Trends sections.